Article Overview: Hiking the Precipice Trail in Acadia

 - Like guardrails on roads, metal rungs are placed sporadically along the cliff drops.

-- In some places, the guardrails are at waist level.
+- The guardrails are at waist level in some places.
 In other spots, they look more like giant staples that barely rise above ankle height.

 - More metal rungs are drilled into the rock wall, providing balance and support as you navigate the cliff edge.